firasm/jupyterbook_course_template/about/unsyllabus_bits/missed_things.md

 ### What if I have to miss a deadline because of a wedding, birthday, funeral, religious holiday, or personal event ?

 No problem!
-There's not even any need to tell me, or ask for permission to miss deadlines.
+There's not even any need to tell me, or ask for permission to miss due dates.
 The course is designed to give you maximum flexibility:

 - Every deadline has a {{ GRACE_PERIOD }} grace period that is automatically applied.